JeyP4/SurroundVisionROS2/README.md

 # Surround Vision for ROS 2

-An open-source surround-view visualisation stack for ROS 2 Jazzy.
+A surround-view visualisation stack for ROS 2 Jazzy.
 The package fuses four fisheye cameras, renders a calibrated top-down view, and overlays a textured 3D vehicle model.
 It ships with a fast JPEG decoder based on libturbojpeg, a standalone OBJ inspector, and a demo bag so you can evaluate the pipeline in minutes.

 https://github.com/user-attachments/assets/86f12873-8ef3-4b9e-bac3-4688c6c7f0d1